zepp-health/zeppos-docs/docs/guides/tools/simulator/setup.md

 :::tip
 If the installation fails, please double check the above steps, you can try the following methods

 Re-execute [Configuring the virtual network card](#2-configuring-the-virtual-network-card-1), if it shows that `tun/tap` system extension is installed, uninstall it first and then reinstall it, and reboot the operating system after the installation is completed.
+Some users might need to manually start the tap/tun devices using the following command: /Applications/Tunnelblick.app/Contents/Resources/openvpnstart loadKexts 3 (as per https://github.com/Tunnelblick/Tunnelblick/issues/703)
 :::

 ### Install and launch the Simulator